funny2code/langchain-openaiembedding-chatbot/readme.md

 ## Usage

-To use the application, run the `main.py` file with the streamlit CLI (after having installed streamlit):
+To use the application, run the `app.py` or `app2.py` file with the streamlit CLI (after having installed streamlit):

 ```
 streamlit run app.py
+or python app2.py
 ```